Chemios/chemios/README.md

 We looked at the existing solutions, and we were not satisfied.
 Tetrascience is a paid monitoring platform that is [unaffordable for most labs][nature].
 Labview has been used to automate lab equipment (see [Epps et al.][epps], [Reizman et al.][reizman], or [Dragone et al.][dragone]).
 However, LabView licenses cost $5000 annually.
 ThermoFisher Cloud is the most promising solution, but it only works with a limited number of Thermofisher products.

 ### The Solution
 The Chemios Framework is a simple, open-source (i.e. FREE) software package for laboratory automation and monitoring.
 It is easy-to-use and extensible.
 It currently works with pumps, spectrometers and temperature controllers.
-And, the list of equipment will continue to grow (see [Compatabile Equipment](#features)) through an open source community.
-You can  vote for which equipment should be added next [here][gform].
+And, the list of equipment will continue to grow (see [Compatible Equipment](#features)) through an open source community.
+Please [submit an issue](https://github.com/Chemios/chemios/issues)

 The framework is written in python (the unoffical language of science) and actively maintained.